 Throughout the internship year, it is the student’s responsibility to monitor their progress on their portfolio and seek out needed opportunities to complete the portfolio requirements.

 Below is a list of each NASP Domain and the required and recommended activities that align with each domain.
-Students must submit a minimum of one artifact from each domain that was completed during the internship year at the completion of the internship experience.
 Specific activities and artifacts that are required during internship are listed below.
-Rubrics that will be utilized to evaluate the quality of artifacts in highlighting the intern’s competency and skills will be discussed during PSYC 6305: School Psychology Internship.
+Rubrics that will be utilized to evaluate the quality of artifacts in highlighting the intern’s competency and skills will be discussed during PSYC 6305: School Psychology Internship and are available on the course Blackboard page.

 School psychologists understand and utilize assessment methods for identifying strengths and needs; for developing effective interventions, services, and programs; and for measuring progress and outcomes within a multitiered system of supports.
 School psychologists use a problem-solving framework as the basis for all professional activities.
 School psychologists systematically collect data from multiple sources as a foundation for decision making at the individual, group, and systems levels, and consider ecological factors (e.g., classroom, family, and community characteristics) as a context for assessment and intervention.